2006–07 Bundesliga

 The 2006–07 Bundesliga was the 44th season of the Bundesliga, Germany's premier football league.
-It began on 11 August 2006 and ended on 19 May 2007.
+It began on 11 August 2006, with two-time defending champions Bayern Munich hosting Borussia Dortmund, and ended on 19 May 2007.
 Bayern Munich were the defending champions.

 Team changes from 2005–06

 Three teams from the 2.
 Bundesliga were promoted at the end of previous season: